 This means you can build up a composition with a sequence looping every 8 beats while another sequence is looping every 12 beats.

 This also allows for nice poly-rhythmic music.

-By default, when drawing a new sequence part, the sequence is looped over the part length, as you drew it.
+By default, when drawing a new sequence clip, the sequence is looped over the clip length, as you drew it.

 You can change the sequence loop by dragging the loop markers or via a right-click the timebar and choose "Set Loop Start" and "Set Loop End".